gtauzin/kedro-dagster/README.md

 ## Acknowledgements

+This plugin is developed and maintained by [Guillaume Tauzin](https://github.com/gtauzin).

-This plugin is inspired by existing Kedro plugins such as the [official Kedro plugins](https://github.com/kedro-org/kedro-plugins), [kedro-kubeflow](https://github.com/getindata/kedro-kubeflow), [kedro-mlflow](https://github.com/Galileo-Galilei/kedro-mlflow).
+It is inspired by existing Kedro plugins such as the [official Kedro plugins](https://github.com/kedro-org/kedro-plugins), [kedro-kubeflow](https://github.com/getindata/kedro-kubeflow), [kedro-mlflow](https://github.com/Galileo-Galilei/kedro-mlflow).